DKV Rottweiler Education Library

 Female Rottweilers go through heat cycles, typically beginning around eight months of age and repeating every six to eight months.

-This is an important consideration for containment, fencing, and overall management of a working breed dog.
+This is an important consideration for containment and responsible ownership.

 Family Compatibility and Handling